-I am current revising my book manuscript tentatively, Legacies of Gratitude: Logics of the Korean Transnational Adoption Industrial Complex (Advance Contract, University of Illinois Press).
+I am current revising my book manuscript, Disrupting Kinship: Transnational Politics of Korean Adoptees in the United States (University of Illinois Press, Forthcoming).
 This project interrogates how the sustained intercountry adoption program between Korea and the United States created an effective template to understand the international exchange of children and the formation of the transracial, transcultural family.
 More than 200,000 children were sent abroad, two thirds of those who entered the United States, which is the largest receiving country of foreign adoptees worldwide.
 Three-quarters of these children grew up in white families, making these kinship units not only transnational but also transracial.
 Korean adoptees are a unique subgroup of the Asian American population, representing one in ten Korean Americans.

 I am also developing my second project, which explores how racialized and sexualized depictions of Asian/Asian American women penetrate and circulate within contemporary popular culture representations of female adoptees from Asia.
 I examine television, film, and media portrayals of adoptees to reframe discussions of incest, sexuality, and family, while deconstructing the concept of the “mythic orphan.”